Bhoot (film)

-The film was a box-office hit.
-Urmila won several accolades and awards for her performance as a ghost possessed wife.
+Bhoot was a box-office hit.
+Urmila won several accolades and awards for her performance as a possessed wife.
+Over the years, it has been considered one of the best Bollywood horror films of all time.
 Verma made a sequel called Bhoot Returns which was released on 12 October 2012.

 Plot

-The story is about Vishal (Ajay Devgn) who is married to Swati (Urmila Matondkar).
-The couple rents a high rise apartment at a ridiculously low price.
-The caretaker of the apartment, Mr. Thakkar (Amar Talwar) explains to Vishal that a widow named Manjeet Khosla (Barkha Madan), the previous resident, committed suicide after killing her own son.
-Vishal hides this fact from Swati, as she will object to buying such a residence.
-But the caretaker accidentally slips in the secret.
+The story is about Vishal Bhatia (Ajay Devgn), an investment advisor who is married to Swati Bhatia (Urmila Matondkar).
+The couple rents a high-rise apartment at a ridiculously low price.
+The broker of the apartment introduces Vishal to the owner of the apartment, Mr. Thakkar (Amar Talwar) and explains to Vishal that a widow named Manjeet Khosla (Barkha Madan), the previous resident, committed suicide after killing her own son.
+Vishal hides this fact from Swati, as she will object to renting such a residence.
+But the owner accidentally slips in the secret.

-Swati is extremely livid at Vishal, although he disbelieves the notions of ghosts and bad luck.
-Then, Swati starts behaving very strangely.
+Swati is extremely annoyed with Vishal for hiding the fact of the previous tenants, although he does not believe the notions of ghosts and bad luck.
+Swati soon starts seeing things and behaving very strangely.
 Vishal consults Dr. Rajan (Victor Banerjee).
-But soon enough, Vishal witnesses Swati brutally murdering the watchman of the apartment which no human could have done, and his skepticism is rudely challenged.
-Inspector Liyaqat Qureshi (Nana Patekar), who reaches the apartment to investigate the death, becomes suspicious of the duo and their strange behavior.
+By this time it is understood that Swati is possessed, although Vishal thinks she's sleepwalking.
+One night Vishal notices that Swati is missing from the apartment.
+He goes out to search for her only to find her coming out of the elevator.
+Vishal feels something is wrong and goes to the ground floor, and sees the murdered watchman whose neck had been snapped backwards.
+This indicates possessed Swati murdered him.
+Vishal's whole scepticism is gone.
+Inspector Liyaqat Qureshi (Nana Patekar), who arrives at the apartment to investigate the death, becomes suspicious of the duo and their strange behavior.
 He follows Vishal and Dr. Rajan.